 - Severe bone resorption of the maxilla.

 - In patients who have not had teeth for many years or have suffered aggressive periodontal disease.

 - To prevent bone grafts from other donor sites.

-There are two types of treatments:
+Two types of treatments:

 4 implants are placed in the anterior maxillary area and 2 zygomatic implants in the posterior area.